 Medieval cities have been hailed as birthplaces of modern capitalism, centers of architectural splendor, and cradles of democracy.
 They have also been described as cesspools of pollution, strongholds of economic restriction, and sites of social repression.
 Through careful reading of both contemporary documents and modern studies, critical discussion of the evidence uncovered, and frequent writing we will work to find our own way through the conflicting claims.
 Topics include urban government, family life, sanitation, business and industry, and public ceremony.
-McRee CNX 176.
-Gender and the Sense of Nation in Latin America.
-What is our understanding of the concept of nation?
-How were nations formed in Latin America?
-How can we compare the role of women in shaping their nations to that of men?
-Are there different perspectives to understand such roles?
-We will attempt to answer these questions by reading both theoretical essays on Latin America, on the concept of nation, and on feminism, as well as fiction written by Latin American authors.
-While approaching these questions, students will also practice critical reading, presentation skills, both in oral and written form, as well as active discussion.
-CNX 179.
-Music and Environment.
+McRee CNX 178.
+Progress and Its Critics.